MarcelRobeer/explabox/README.md

 <img src="https://github.com/MarcelRobeer/explabox/blob/main/img/layers.png?raw=true" alt="layers" width="400"/>

+The `explabox` consists of three layers:
+1. __Ingestibles__ provide a unified interface for importing models and data, which abstracts away how they are accessed and allows for optimized processing.
+2. __Analyses__ are used to turn opaque ingestibles into transparent digestibles.
+The four types of analyses are _explore_, _examine_, _explain_ and _expose_.
+3. __Digestibles__ provide insights into model behavior and data, assisting stakeholders in increasing the explainability, fairness, auditability and safety of their AI systems.
+Depending on their needs, these can be accessed interactively (e.g. via the Jupyter Notebook UI or embedded via the API) or through static reporting.

 <a name="example-usage"/></a>
 ## Example usage
 The [example usage guide](EXAMPLE_USAGE.md) showcases the `explabox` for a black-box model performing multi-class classification of the [UCI Drug Reviews](https://archive.ics.uci.edu/ml/datasets/Drug+Review+Dataset+%28Drugs.com%29#) dataset.